USEPA/CMAQ/DOCS/Release_Notes/obsolete_mechanisms.md

 |saprc07tc_ae6nvPOA_aq | non-volatile option available  in saprc07tc_ae6_aq|
 |saprc07tic_ae6invPOA_aq | non-volatile option available in saprc07tic_ae6i_aq|

+**>>COMMENT<<** I'm not sure I followed the original sentiment correctly.
+I tried to reword for clarity, but something may be lost in translation, especially in the last part with EBI and Rosenbrock.
+TLS 25 Jun 2019

-Users who want earlier mechanisms can, in many cases, extend the earlier mechanism for compatibility with CMAQv5.3 by using released mechanisms as a guide for modifying their mechanisms, and either recreating the ebi solver or running CMAQ with Rosenbrock.
+In most cases, users who still want to use mechanisms that have not been retained in CMAQv5.3 can use the released mechanisms as a guide to implement those mechanisms into CMAQv5.3, and either recreate using the EBI solver or run CMAQ with Rosenbrock.

 ## Files Affected
 None

 ## References
+None

-## Internal Records:
+## Internal Records
 None